chalk-ai/examples/full_examples/dynamic_pricing/README.md

 # Dynamic Price Prediction with Chalk

 In this example we set up some code showing how to write dynamic pricing features.
-In this example, we are a company that sets the prices for hotels based on interaction data that comes from a Kafka stream data sources.
+The goal of this example is to show how a company that was dynamically pricing hotels would define their features in Chalk.
+This example assumes that data is defined in two places:
+- A Postgres database with a hotel table which contains some basic features,
+- A Kafka stream which updates in realtime with User hotel interaction information.